cronical/reading/docs/notes.md

 1. put latest updated booklist in data/
 1. bring emails into /data/maildrop
-1. run parse_checkout
+1. run parse_email_checkouts.py
-1. run covers
+1. run covers.py

 At that point the email_data.csv and data/covers/ have been updated

 ## my history

-All the fields are populated directly with `parse_export.py` This has to prompt in some cases.
+All the fields are populated directly with `parse_export.py`.
+This has to prompt in some cases.

 For library it uses the home library unless there it is not on list.
 If there is only one, use that.
 Otherwise ask.
 For standard book numbers it prefers hardback 13 digit, if thats not available it will ask. (this may not be ideal)